Straying while Greensand Way-ing, aiming for Timber Framing

 Nutfield Marsh: A hamlet on a rough green.
 Leather Bottle Cottage is a tiny unrestored 17th C house.
 We could have a drink at The Inn on the Pond.

-I love having dogs on the walks I lead and this walk is very suitable for them, although there are some stiles, lanes to walk along and roads to cross.
-There are abundant fields and woods in which the dog could be off the lead and only a few fields with livestock (sheep and cows).
+I love having dogs on the walks I lead and this walk is very suitable for them, although there are four stiles, lanes to walk along and roads to cross.
+There are abundant fields and woods in which the dog could be off the lead and very few fields with livestock (just horses as far as I could tell).
 A dog off the lead must be obedient.

 We'll follow the A25 (there's a pavement) and then Philanthropic Road out of Redhill.
 Heading in the same easterly direction along Hogtrough Road and Sandy Lane we'll hit the Greensand Way which will take us to Nutfield.
 Paths heading eastwards and crossing Cooper's Hill Road will lead to an underpass with the M23.
 We'll then ascend castle mound into Bletchingley and have a quick look around the village.
 We'll then head south down Outwood Lane and pick up the Greensand Way again which will take us to Tilburstow Hill and Common which we'll cross and follow Church Lane to go to Church Town in Godstone, then Godstone itself.
 After lunch we'll walk a little way along the A25 heading west (again, there's a pavement) and then veer northwest then southwest along footpaths and gallops to pick up Church Lane and Place Farm Road to go to Brewer Street.
 A footpath heading west will bring us to Pendell and Pendell Road.
 Soon after that we'll cross under the M23 and follow footpaths beside quarries to Nutfield Marsh.
 Chilmead Lane will take us westwards to the edge of Redhill where a walk down Cavendish Road will return us to the station.

-(Picture credits: View from the greensand ridge by Robin Webster; Path back to Car Park, Tilburstow Hill by Richard Rogerson; Farm near South Nutfield by N Chadwick; The Pond, Godstone Green by Ian Capper; Bletchingley, Church Walk by Michael Garlick (images licensed for reuse under Creative Commons).
-All other photos taken by the leader.)
+(Picture credits: Path back to Car Park, Tilburstow Hill by Richard Rogerson; Farm near South Nutfield by N Chadwick; The Pond, Godstone Green by Ian Capper; Bletchingley, Church Walk by Michael Garlick (images licensed for reuse under Creative Commons).
+All other photos taken by the leader in October 2019 and February 2020.)

 What to bring